lauriap/ot-harjoitustyo/README.md

 java -jar MentalCalculation-1.0-SNAPSHOT.jar
 ```

-in the terminal window while in the same folder as the .jar file. **OBS.** a 'db' folder is created to the folder from which you run execute the jar.
+in the terminal window while in the same folder as the .jar file. **OBS.** a 'db' folder is created to the folder from which you execute the jar.
 Therefore it is advisable to copy the .jar file to a new folder first.

 ## Running tests